Language Grounding with 3D Objects: Results

-Table~\ref{tab:snare_results} gives \model\ accuracy compared to other two-view alternatives, as well as single view and 360 view models.
-We compare to existing models trained (ViLBERT) and zero-shot (CLIP) as recommended in their respective papers.
-There are three key takeaways.
-First, \model\ outperforms other two-view models, and the performance gap against \scorer\ with two views is solely due to the view estimation auxiliary loss.
-Thus, estimating initial object view appears to imbue \model\ with some level of 3D object understanding that aids in the interpretation of how language corresponds to 3D object models.
-Second, \model\ outperforms all 360 view models on nearly every metric, indicating that gathering \textit{more} object views is not as helpful as understanding the 3D \textit{relationship} between views.
-Third, and most importantly, while no models achieve human level accuracy, the performance difference is particularly striking on the \nonvis\ referring expression subset of data, which lags 5-15\% behind \vis\ referring expressions across models.
+While no models achieve human level accuracy, the performance difference is particularly striking on the \nonvis\ referring expression subset of data, which lags 5-15\% behind \vis\ referring expressions across models.
 That gap supports our intuition that \nonvis\ referring expressions capture a complementary and challenging linguistic space currently understudied for vision-language models but key to everyday manipulation.
 Thereby, \dataset{} opens interesting avenues for future work exploring the shape and grasp-points of objects.

+Notably, zero-shot CLIP performance on \dataset, even when considering only one random view of each object, is well above random chance.
+While \scorer\ fine-tuning and \model\ auxiliary losses improve accuracy over zero-shot CLIP, the zero-shot performance is a good indicator that massively pre-trained language and vision alignment like CLIP could be useful for robotics tasks for which there is little or no in-domain data.